-Our main objectives for 2019 are the following:
+Our main objectives are the following:

 • Continue to optimise and expand our audit programme by increasing the number of Asian suppliers in scope of the programme, carrying out more in-depth audits of higher risk suppliers and ensuring that, in addition to the audits in Asia, all suppliers in very high risk countries outside Asia are audited on social risks.

 • Further expand capacity building and training of our suppliers in Asia by organising supplier conferences in India and China.